 Care in healthcare services means placing high standards of patient care at the center of all practices conducted by healthcare professionals, especially nurses, in the day-to-day frontline of this endeavor.
 It entails listening respectfully to patients’ wishes, respecting their beliefs, treating them with dignity, and working in their best interests.
 Patients are more likely to trust their healthcare professionals and adhere to treatment regimens when treated in this way.

 Compassion refers to delivering patient care with kindness and empathy, the ability to understand and vicariously experience another person’s emotions.
-Unlike sympathy, which entails recognizing another’s feelings while maintaining one’s perspective, empathy involves imaginatively entering the other person’s experience and temporarily merging with it.
+Unlike sympathy, which entails recognizing another’s feelings while maintaining one’s perspective, the heart involves imaginatively entering the other person’s experience and temporarily merging with it.

 Nurses were at the forefront of patient care during the recent Covid-19 pandemic, treating afflicted patients even though they were at risk of infection.
 This phenomenon led Forbes to acknowledge the remarkable courage of nursing professionals.
-Courage essentially means having the resolve to do the right thing by placing patient care first, such as speaking out when something goes wrong so that it can be remedied or when a bold new idea may improve patient outcomes.
+Courage essentially means having the resolve to do the right thing by placing patient care first, such as speaking out when something goes wrong to remedy it or when a bold new idea may improve patient outcomes.

 This refers to the professional dedication to each patient’s care.
 A shared commitment of this nature improves the quality of care for every patient.
 It also entails a commitment to continued learning and professional development.

-Communication is a vital link between patient and professional and requires sensitive listening as well as sensitive speaking.
-It entails keeping patients always informed about their care, listening to their wishes, and, wherever possible, acting in accordance with them.
+Communication is a vital link between patient and professional, requiring sensitive listening and speaking.
+It entails keeping patients always informed about their care, listening to their wishes, and, wherever possible, acting on them.

-Competence means not only proficiencies in the above five ethical values but also in up-to-date clinical and technical knowledge based on research and evidence.
+Competence means both proficiencies in the above five ethical values and up-to-date clinical and technical knowledge based on research and evidence.

-For anyone considering putting these values into practice, like junior nurses wishing to advance their careers, earning a qualification to become a Family Nurse Practitioner (FNP) would be a wise move.
+For anyone considering putting these values into practice, like junior nurses wishing to advance their careers, earning a qualification to become a Family Nurse Practitioner (FNP) would be wise.
 A senior role with advanced Master’s degree entry requirements, FNPs exemplify each of the 6Cs with alacrity.

-Established centers of higher educational excellence like Texas Woman’s University (TWU) are now offering online degrees aimed at people with work and family obligations who wish to broaden their knowledge and career options.
-The TWU online nurse practitioner degree, for example, allows busy nurses with entry-level credentials to earn the Master’s-level qualification required for the sought-after FNP role – without sacrificing employment or family commitments.
+Established centers of higher educational excellence like Texas Woman’s University (TWU) now offer online degrees aimed at people with work and family obligations who wish to broaden their knowledge and career options.
+For example, the TWU online nurse practitioner degree allows busy nurses with entry-level credentials to earn the Master’s-level qualification required for the sought-after FNP role – without sacrificing employment or family commitments.